 Newline reserves the right to change its policy regarding cookies and the collection of information from visitors to this website at any time without advance notice.
 Should any new policy be put into effect, Newline will post it on this website and the new policy will apply only to information collected thereafter.
-Any such policy will permit visitors to “opt out” of the collection of CPI.
+Any such policy will permit visitors to “opt out” of the collection of PII.

 Information Collected, Use and Disclosure of Your Information

-Newline limits the collection, disclosure and use of CPI to only what is needed to properly produce, quote, underwrite, service and administer its insurance and reinsurance products and / or to fulfill legal or regulatory requirements and includes, but is not limited to:
+Newline limits the collection, disclosure and use of PII to only what is needed to properly produce, quote, underwrite, service and administer its insurance and reinsurance products and / or to fulfill legal or regulatory requirements and includes, but is not limited to:

 - producing business.